FHA and USDA Knowledge and Experience

 Bridge to FHA and USDA 538 for Affordable Housing Acquisition/Preservation

-Affordable projects are those that have a Use/Regulatory Agreement that restricts 50% or more of the project’s rents and has a Use or Regulatory Agreement that meets the LIHTC minimum criteria.
+Affordable projects are those that have a Use/Regulatory Agreement that restricts 50% or more of the project’s rents and has a Use or Regulatory Agreement that restricts affordability to 80% AMI or lower.
 A project may qualify for financing if the owner intends to restrict the units and files a Use Agreement as part of the closing.

 FHA Insured Acquisition or Refinance